DuncanKlam/FizzBuzzMachine/README.md

 # FizzBuzzMachine
-Simple FizzBuzz Machine that takes user input and is sometimes sassy.
+Simple domain.FizzBuzz Machine that takes user input and is sometimes sassy.